 How to protect your skin when tanning?

 Protecting your skin while tanning requires special attention.
-First, using a sunscreen with a protection factor (SPF) appropriate for your skin type is essential.
-The lighter your skin, the higher the protection factor should be.
+First, using a sunscreen with an SPF appropriate for your skin type is essential.
+The lighter your skin, the higher the SPF should be.

-- Be sure to apply the cream to all exposed areas and reapply every two hours or after swimming.
+- Make sure to apply the cream to all exposed areas and reapply every two hours or after swimming.

 For optimal protection, don't forget to add other measures to your routine:

-- Moisturize your skin : Well-hydrated skin retains your tan better and improves its radiance.
+- Moisturize your skin : Well-hydrated skin retains tan better and improves its radiance.

-- Avoid sun exposure during times when UV rays are strongest, usually between 11 a.m. and 4 p.m.
+- Avoid sun exposure during times when UV rays are strongest, generally between 11 a.m. and 4 p.m.

 The benefits of UV rays on the skin